tareksander/termux-gui-bash/Manual.md

 Can be used in a shebang (`#!/bin/tgui-bash`) or sourced.

 Using `set -eo pipefail` is advised to make your script exit when the connection to the plugin gets broken.
+For development, you should use `set -u` to make sure you spelled the constant names correctly.

 This library also uses the EXIT trap handler, so make sure to just add to it, but not overwrite it.